The New England Journal of Medicine February 07, 2002

 Multicenter, US

-Comparator Placebo group receiving standard lifestyle recommendations.
+Comparator Placebo plus standard lifestyle recommendations.

-Outcome Development of type 2 diabetes.
+Outcome Incidence of type 2 diabetes.

 Study Limitations